-Indian government has released new 100 rupee notes which feature the motif of ‘Rani ki Vav’ stepwell on the reverse side.
+The Indian government has released new 100 rupee notes which feature a motif of ‘Rani ki Vav’ stepwell on the reverse side.
 One of the most historic and best tourist attractions in Gujarat, Rani ki Vav is a unique architectural wonder.
-It was built as an inverted temple in homage to the sanctity of water.
+It was built as an inverted temple as homage to the sanctity of water.

 As the history goes, Patan where the stepwell is located was the capital of Gujarat when King Siddharja Jaysingh was in power.
 Then, it was known as Anhilpur Patan.
 The construction of Rani Ki Vav was commissioned in the Solanki or Chalukya regime.
 It is said that the stepwell was built as a tribute to Bhimdev the First whose father had founded the Solanki dynasty in 1050 AD.
 The construction was proposed by the queen Udayamati, wife of Bhimdev the First.